-Our Audit Committee's role is to provide independent advice and assurance to the CEO on ASEA's control framework, including risk oversight and management.
-Regular reporting on our risk profile is provided to the Audit Committee.
+Our Audit and Risk Committee's role is to provide independent advice and assurance to the CEO on ASEA's control framework, including risk oversight and management.
+Regular reporting on our risk profile is provided to the Audit and Risk Committee.
 Risk management activities are also reported in our annual report.

-Over the period of this operational plan, we will continue to integrate, strengthen and embed our risk management framework in order to deliver on our priorities.
+During 2022-23, we will continue to integrate, strengthen and embed our risk management framework in order to deliver on our priorities.
 We will regularly review our risk register to ensure ratings give a realistic appraisal of the risk profile and align with ASEA's risk management framework.
 Any high risks will be actively controlled.